aku7703/c4cassessment/README.md

 ## Components and Interactions

 ### HTML
 The HTML file (`index.html`) provides the structure for the web application.
-It includes links to Google Fonts, Font Awesome icons, and the Firebase library.
+It includes links to Google Fonts and the Google Firebase library.
 The main body is initially empty and dynamically populated based on user interactions.

 ### JavaScript
 The JavaScript file (`index.js`) is responsible for the core functionality of the web application.
 It utilizes the Firebase Realtime Database to store and retrieve messages.
 The `AnonymousChat` class is defined, which manages the creation of the home page, chat page, and various UI elements.